 Great green ideas are emerging from India that can be replicated across the country.
 Sustainable development is no more a buzz word among policy makers and activists; it is the underlying theme of every new jugaad innovated in the rural parts of the country.
 Here are some additions to the growing list of simple yet innovative ideas that are not only eco-friendly, but also are economical.
-This is in continuation of our Eco Ideas compilation published earlier.
+This is in continuation of our Eco-friendly Ideas compilation published earlier.

 Idea – Manual Milking Machine